$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 • Respond to every illegal demand from the school office with pre-written scripts that cite the specific Tennessee statutes they're violating — without hiring an attorney

-• Understand exactly which financial programs your family qualifies for — EFS, ESA, IEA, or Dual Enrollment Grant — and how your category choice affects eligibility
+• Understand which financial programs your family qualifies for — EFS, ESA, IEA, or Dual Enrollment Grant — and how your category choice affects eligibility

 • Register your homeschooled child for TSSAA sports tryouts at their zoned public school using the Equal Access process